 One option is to attach a camera tray with a bracket that the light can fit on.
 You may find these available for sale but they are fairly easy to build if you have some basic tools and materials.
 A simpler option is to tape a flashlight on top of your strobe using electrical tape.

 Personally, I a use GoPro swivel mounts attached to my external flash unit with a GoPro sticky mount.
 I then bolt a GoPro pipe clamp around the flashlight and clamp them together.
 All components can be purchased on Amazon or Ebay.
 The advantage of this system is, I can quickly unclip the whole thing from the external flash.
 And the swivel is great for adjusting the angle of the modelling light beam.

 If you want even shadows, you can also use a crossbar mounted under your lens or camera to mount twin strobes and modelling lights, but combined with a telephoto lens, a rig like the one below is extremely heavy!

 USING A THERMAL IMAGING SCOPE TO FIND NOCTURNAL ANIMALS

 Another great way to find animals in the dark is to use a thermal imager.
 Thermal scopes do not actually show a detailed picture of the animal.
-Ratherm they help you identify hotspots in the bush.
-Animals that radiate body heat show up as orange blobs.
-This can work very well even if the animal is partially obscured by branches and leaves.
-The problem is, it is difficult to tell distance so you may be looking at an elephant 100m away or you could be looking at a bird sleeping on a branch much closer.
+Rather, they help you identify hotspots in the bush.
+Animals that radiate body heat show up as bright blobs.

 Imagers are best used in combination with a traditional spotlight.
 First find a potential subject with the imager and then switch to a spotlight to figure out what exactly you are looking at.